 The InvestEU Program includes the Hub, which provide assistance to support the development of a robust pipeline of investment projects and access to financing.
-The Hub support will be available via a central point of entry as from Q3/2021.
+The Hub support is available via a central point of entry.
 The Hub should in principle be available to provide project advisory services, capacity building and market development services to public and private project promoters, as well as financial and other intermediaries and institutions, and to financial and non-financial intermediaries.